ZacksMohawk/StreamAMGTest/README.md

 Note also that I have not Dockerised any of the architecture because, from a speed-of-development perspective, it's preferred at this stage to be able to run and re-run things immediately

 In the config.ini of StreamAMGApp, the Redis caching can be toggled on/off, so that performance gains during load testing can be measured

+To observe that messages are being consumed by MessageConsumer application, view the log MessageConsumer.log, or tail it in realtime:

+	tail -f MessageConsumer/MessageConsumer.log